hapax/hapax.github.io/assets/spotit.md

 #### The polytopal turducken

-I'm going to discuss one last generalisation, which is less polish since it is simply what occurred to me when I began trying to think about the problem (and prior to looking at what other people had said).
+We'll finish with a somewhat different generalisation.
+(By the by, this is the approach/generalisation that occurred to me before looking up anything to do with projective geometry or designs.
+It is therefore much sketchier.)
-The basic idea is to have $n$ symbols, $b$ cards, and $k$ symbols as before.
-But we no longer have a constraint on $\lambda$, and introduce a new variable: $c$, the number of symbols the cards have in common.
+The basic idea is to have $n$ symbols, $b$ cards, and $k$ symbols per card as before.
+We no longer constrain $\lambda$, but instead introduce a new variable: $c$, the number of symbols any two cards have in common.
-The game has $$
+We can formulate this new constraint geometrically.
+Think of

 #### Resources